-The reported HCC-CC LT experience concerns only around 200 recipients; the largest series containing 25 and the largest registry series 220 patients.
-Based on these limited experiences some prognostic factors could be identified: tumor diameter >2 cm, lymph node invasion (present in 10 to 20% of patients), Milan-Out criteria, poor differentiation, multinodularity, presence of microvascular invasion, Goodman II type and high(er) level of CA19.9 (>37mg/ml).
-All reports confirm that mixed tumors have a more aggressive behavior than HCC as reflected by a less favorable outcome and a higher, and also more rapid, recurrence rate.
-The clinical behavior seems to be linked to the dominant tumorCC component.
-The reported results clearly indicate that multimodal treatment combining radical surgery and neo- as well as adjuvant therapies will be needed to progress to further improve outcomes.
-72-74
+The reported HCC-CC LT experience concerns only around 200 recipients: the largest series containing 25 and the largest registry series 220 patients.63,66 Based on these limited experiences, some prognostic factors could be identified: tumor diameter >2 cm, lymph node invasion (present in 10%-20% of patients), Milan-Out criteria, poor differentiation, multinodularity, presence of microvascular invasion, Goodman II type, and high(er) level of CA19.9 (>37 mg/mL).
+All reports confirm that mixed tumors have a more aggressive behavior than HCC as reflected by a less favorable outcome and a higher, and also more rapid, recurrence rate.59,66 The clinical behavior seems to be linked to the dominant CC component.
+The reported results clearly indicate that multimodal treatment combining radical surgery and neoadjuvant as well as adjuvant therapies will be needed to further improve outcomes.72-74

-In conclusion it can be said that there is still no consensus about the actual role of LT in the therapeutic algorithm of HCC-CC tumors.
-Improved selection criteria and multimodal treatment will be key factors to progress in this new field of transplant oncology, the application of transplantation medicine and surgical oncology to the treatment of cancer patients.
-Prognostic factors need to be identified in order to allow a better patient selection and therefore a better outcome after LT.
+In conclusion, it can be said that there is still no consensus about the actual role of LT in the therapeutic algorithm of HCC-CC tumors.
+Improved selection criteria and multimodal treatment will be key factors to progress in this new field of transplant oncology, the application of transplantation medicine, and surgical oncology to the treatment of cancer patients.
+Prognostic factors need to be identified to allow a better patient selection and therefore a better outcome after LT.

-Recommendations:
+Recommendations

-1. In case of atypical 'HCC-imaging' a biopsy is warranted in order to refine the diagnosis (and rule out pure HCC) and discuss indication for LT (Moderate evidence, strong recommendation).

-2. HCC-CC is currently not an established indication for LT (Low evidence, conditional recommendation).
+- 1. In the case of atypical "HCC-imaging," a biopsy is warranted to refine the diagnosis (and rule out pure HCC) and discuss indication for LT (moderate evidence, strong recommendation). - 2.
+HCC-CC is currently not an established indication for LT (low evidence, conditional recommendation).